alphora/dtr-content-r4/WALKTHROUGH.md

 ### CQF Tooling CLI

-CQF Tooling CLI is deployed to Maven as a JAVA jar file named tooling-x.y.z-SNAPSHOT-jar-with-dependencies.jar.
+CQF Tooling CLI is deployed to Maven as a JAVA jar file named `tooling-x.y.z-SNAPSHOT-jar-with-dependencies.jar`.
 A script named `_updateCQFTooling` has been included in the root this repository to download the jar file for local use.
 There are Windows (.bat) and non-Windows (.sh) versions of the script.
 Run the appicable script to copy the CQF Tooling locally.

 NOTE: Due to breaking changes in this project's Data Dictionary file a specific version of the CQF Tooling must be used.
 Until this issue is resolved download [this](https://drive.google.com/file/d/1RSmztNdifWgqwMyeuFjnJTcOpiN0VjDe/view?usp=sharing) file locally and copy it to the local [input-cache](input-cache) directory (you may need to create the `input-cache` folder).